What is Radio Frequency?

 Frequency starting from 3Hz to 3 KHz is known as extremely low frequency or ELF range in electromagnetic spectrum.
 This range is highly vulnerable to disturbance and easily gets distorted by atmospheric changes.
 It is hard to design a system in this rage is challenging because of the larger wavelengths required long antennas which are practically impossible to achieve.
 Scientists use this frequency band in seismic studies to understand natural activities in earth’s atmosphere.

 Very Low Frequency (VLF)

 Very low frequency is the starting range of RF and practical radio transmission system which span from 3 KHz to 30 KHz.
 However, design and implementation of the antenna system is extremely complicated due to the wavelength.
 It has been using in submarines and still used in time radio station which synchronizes clock signals between two remote locations.

 Low Frequency (LF)

 Medium Frequency (MF)

 Medium frequency was one of the most popular frequency bands since the beginning of wireless radio transmission in the early nineteenth century.
 MF operates in the range of 300 KHz to 3 MHz.
 Design of transmitters, receivers and antenna are relatively less complex than other high frequency transmission bands.
 MF has been widely using in AM radio transmission, navigation systems for ships and aircraft, emergency distress signals, cost guards and other experimental applications.

 High Frequency (HF)

 High frequency signals ranges between 3 MHz and 30 Mhz.
 This frequency band is also known as short wave.
 It also gets reflected by earth’s ionosphere and it is one of the suitable band for long distance communication.
-High frequency band is mostly used by aviation industry, government systems, amateur radio operators and weather broadcasting stations.
+High frequency band is mostly used by aviation industry, near field communication (NFC), government systems, amateur radio operators and weather broadcasting stations.